Azure/logicapps/articles/logic-apps-public-preview-known-issues.md

 ## Available regions

-Lobic Apps public preview is now available in all regions.
+Logic Apps public preview is now available in all regions.

 ## Issues